Hixon Center for Urban Ecology

 The Yale Experimental Watershed (YEW) is a living laboratory of urban ecology located adjacent to the School.
 The YEW, a 5.5-acre site between Prospect and Mansfield streets, is being transformed from an underutilized and overgrown site to one that is of great value to the University and the community—where academic research and teaching are conducted, and community members can learn and explore.

 Fieldwork and research projects have included tree identification and mapping, coarse woody material assessment, soil sampling and analysis, land cover mapping, bird habitat investigation, and site hydrology and groundwater monitoring.
-The site has also been used as an educational resource for graduate courses in the School of Forestry & Environmental Studies, for high school students in the Common Ground Green Jobs Corps and the Yale SCHOLAR program, and for interns from high schools such as Achievement First Amistad and Hopkins School.
+The site has also been used as an educational resource for graduate courses in the School of the Environment and for high school students in the Common Ground Green Jobs Corps and the Yale SCHOLAR program.